By Rick Steves

 Coins can become worthless when you leave a country.
 Since big-value coins are common in Europe, exporting a pocketful of change can be an expensive mistake.
 Spend them (on postcards, a newspaper, or food or drink for the train ride), change them into bills, or give them away.
 Otherwise, you’ve just bought a bunch of souvenirs.
 Note, however, that while euro coins each have a national side (indicating where they were minted), they are perfectly good in any country that uses the euro currency.

 Bring along some US dollars.
-While you won't use it for day-to-day purchases, American cash in your money belt comes in handy for emergencies, such as when banks go on strike or your ATM card stops working.
-I carry several hundred US dollars as a backup (in denominations of easy-to-exchange 20s or less bulky 50s, though don't bring 100s — popular with counterfeiters and not always accepted for exchange).
-I've been in Greece and Ireland when every bank went on strike, shutting down without warning.
+While you won’t use it for day-to-day purchases, American cash in your money belt comes in handy for emergencies, such as when banks go on strike or your ATM card stops working.
+I carry several hundred US dollars as a backup (in denominations of easy-to-exchange 20s).
+I’ve been in Greece and Ireland when every bank went on strike, shutting down without warning.
 But hard cash is hard cash.
 People always know roughly what a dollar is worth.
 If local banks don’t have exchange services, you can always find exchange desks at major train stations or airports.

 Get back to dollars at the end of your trip.
-If you have any foreign cash left before you fly home, change it into dollars at the European airport or simply spend it at the airport.
-You might get a few more dollars from your hometown bank for that last smattering of foreign bills, but it's clean and convenient to simply fly home with nothing but dollars in your pocket.
+If you have foreign cash left at the end of your trip, change it into dollars at the European airport or simply spend it at the airport before you fly home.
+You might get a few more dollars from your hometown bank for that last smattering of foreign bills, but it’s clean and convenient to simply fly home with nothing but dollars in your pocket.